 After submitting the online application to the ISSO, you will be issued a new I-20 with recommendation for OPT.
 Once you receive your new I-20, you will assemble your paper OPT application to mail to United States Citizenship & Immigration Services (USCIS).
-For immigration purposes you will continue to be considered a F-1 student visa holder and a Brandeis University student as long as you maintain your F-1 OPT status.
+For immigration purposes you will continue to be considered an F-1 student visa holder and a Brandeis University student as long as you maintain your F-1 OPT status.

-Refer to our checklist to make sure you have a complete application mailed to USCIS.
+Refer to our OPT application checklist to make sure you have a complete application mailed to USCIS.
 You may refer to our supplemental guide in addition to USCIS's instructions on completing the USCIS form I-765 for Employment Authorization.

 Post-Completion OPT Timeline